 Oriola has renewed its cold chain in Finland and Sweden in recent years to increase operational reliability as well as storage capacity for cold products and speciality pharmaceuticals.
 Improvements included using more modern and energy efficient technology in cold facilities in warehouses.
 Additionally, new cold transport boxes were taken in use, which are validated to maintain required inner temperature for at least 30 hours.
 This ensures high-quality and safe cold deliveries as Oriola delivers pharmaceuticals within 24 hours from ordering.

 - Cold products are packed for transport in separate validated cold transport boxes, which keep the inner temperature controlled in 2-8 °C for at least 30 hours.

-- The cold transport boxes are tested weekly by placing a sensor inside a box to monitor temperature during transport.
+- The cold transport boxes are tested regularly by placing a sensor inside a box to monitor temperature during transport.

 - The storing temperature is separately marked in the address label of each transport box so that pharmacy staff can spot the cold products at the arriving delivery.